Human Appeal: Alleged extremist ties

-Human Appeal International, a UAE-based organisation which is related to the British Human Appeal according to the Telegraph had ties with extremists.
+Human Appeal International, a UAE-based organisation which is related to the British Human Appeal according to The Telegraph, had ties with extremists.
 It was included as a Hamas front in a 1996 CIA report on charitable organizations that finance terror.
 In 2003, the FBI said Human Appeal International had a "close relationship" with Hamas.
-The US state department, in leaked cables from 2003, also associated Human Appeal International with Hamas and said that "members of its field offices in Bosnia, Kosovo, and Chechnya had connections to al-Qaeda associates".
+The US State Department, in leaked cables from 2003, also associated Human Appeal International with Hamas and said that "members of its field offices in Bosnia, Kosovo, and Chechnya had connections to al-Qaeda associates".

 In 2012, after the counter-extremism unit in the Department of Education intervened, the UK-based Human Appeal International were banned from an event at a Manchester school.
 They co-hosted an event in July 2011 event at Brent Town Hall in north London with Hamas supporters.
 The name and address of the charity were posted on the Union of Good's official website as a member.
+Human Appeal denied the connection.

 In 2008, Israel listed Human Appeal International as a banned association due to links with Union of Good and alleged fundraising for Hamas.
 The Nine Eleven Finding Answers Foundation said Human Appeal, along with other British Muslim charities, was an early participant in the Union of Good, an international network designated a terrorist organisation by the US in 2008.
 The UK Charity Commission interviewed spoke to involved charities in 2009, confirmed with them they were not members, and closed its investigation.

 Alleged links to the funding of terrorism made by the Jewish Chronicle in 2012 were withdrawn and an apology was issued in May 2013 after the allegations were deemed untrue and damages paid.